J-Wengler/NLP_Paper/README.md

-# Manubot Repository for "Comparison of Keyword Extraction and Word Vector Generation Methods for Use in Identifying Related Genomic Datasets"
+# Manubot Repository for "Comparison of keyword extraction and word vector generation methods for identifying related genomic datasets in the public domain"

 <!-- usage note: edit the H1 title above to personalize the manuscript -->